wakilahmadhamidi/Contact_Management_System/README.md

 # Contact_Management_System
 Contact Management System implemented in Python using the SQLite database.
 The system allows users to manage their contacts, including adding, displaying, searching, updating, and deleting contacts.
-Contact Management System with SQLite Database and GUI
+Contact Management System with SQLite Database

 This repository contains a Contact Management System implemented in Python using SQLite database.
 The system allows users to manage their contacts, including adding, displaying, searching, updating, and deleting contacts.
 # Project Overview: